 Between a kick and a cuddle

-The outcome is one possible output based on the application of a selected number of ATE, as part of the ongoing development of the fluid methodology.
-Audience can expect to witness a composition of ATE in space and time, as three dancers engage in a dialogue between movement, thought and speech, taking decisions of their own, responding or provoking the other dancers to change how they approach the tasks.
-This can generate a presence that is at times poised, at others frantic, interrupted or even stuck: torn between a kick and a cuddle.
+The work revolves around doubt and confusion, as instigated through a number of tasks the dancers engage with.
+Audience can expect to witness three dancers engage in a dialogues of movement, sound and speech, taking abrupt decisions in real time, responding or provoking the other dancers and the audience to change how they approach the performance.
+The performance results in an ever-morphing composition of situations that are poised, frantic, interrupted or even stuck: torn between a kick and a cuddle.

 Performers: Artémise Ploegaerts, Tashi Iwaoka, Irina Baldini